tinglesoftware/dependabot-azure-devops/README.md

 4. Kubernetes CronJob [template](#kubernetes-cronjob).
 5. Hosted versions: [fully hosted](#hosted-version), self hosted (source code and instructions coming soon).

+## Using a configuration file

+Similar to the GitHub native version where you add a `.github/dependabot.yml` file, this repository adds support for the same official [configuration options](https://help.github.com/github/administering-a-repository/configuration-options-for-dependency-updates) via a file located at `.azuredevops/dependabot.yml`.
+This support is only available in the Azure DevOps extension and the hosted version.
+However, the extension does not currently support automatically picking up the file, a pipeline is still required.
+See [docs](./src/extension/README.md#usage).

 ## Kubernetes CronJob

 A Kubernetes CronJobs is a useful resource for running tasks (a.k.a Jobs) on a recurring schedule.
 For more information on them read the [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
 Using the Docker image, we can create a CronJob and have it run periodically.
 The [environment variables](./src/script/README.md#environment-variables) are supplied in the job template but can be stored in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) for ease of reuse.